abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Evergreen notes should be concept-oriented.md

 # Evergreen notes should be concept-oriented

-Type of Link: 📝 Article
-Category talked about: Note taking
-Author: Andy Matuschak
-Completion Status: Finished
-Last edited time: January 18, 2024 7:55 PM

-# **Evergreen notes should be concept-oriented**

 It’s best to factor [Evergreen Notes](Evergreen%20Notes%208b05f5bf420f4caaad50f6fea2828638.md) by concept (rather than by author, book, event, project, topic, etc).
 This way, you discover connections across books and domains as you update and link to the note over time ([Evergreen notes should be densely linked](Evergreen%20notes%20should%20be%20densely%20linked.md)).

 The most straightforward way to take notes is to start a new note for each book, each project, or each research topic.
-Because each note covers many concepts, it can be hard to find what you’ve written when a concept comes up again later: you have to remember the name of each book or project which dealt with the topic (by contrast: [Evergreen notes should be atomic](Evergreen%20notes%20should%20be%20atomic.md)).
+Because each note covers many concepts, it can be hard to find what you’ve written when a concept comes up again later: you have to remember the name of each book or project which dealt with the topic (by contrast: [[Evergreen notes should be atomic]]).

 When you read another book which discusses the same concept, you’ll write a new note on that book.
 With this approach, there’s no accumulation (contra [Knowledge work should accrete](Knowledge%20work%20should%20accrete.md)).
 Your new thoughts on the concept don’t combine with the old ones to form a stronger whole: you just have a scattered set of notes on the concept, perhaps referring to it by different names, each embedded in some larger document.